wel055/Investigation-on-the-Relationship-Between-Cooking-Time-and-Rating-of-Recipes/README.md

    - First, the cooking time ('minutes' column) is converted from integer to float to ensure consistency in data types.
 Next, the average cooking time per recipe is calculated, generating a Series where each entry represents the mean cooking time for a specific recipe.
 This Series is then renamed to 'average_minutes' and merged back into the original dataset.
    - By averaging the cooking times, we gain a more accurate and comprehensive understanding of the typical preparation duration for each recipe, accommodating variations in reported times and smoothing out any anomalies.

-1. Convert submitted and date to datetime.

-   - These two columns are both stored as objects initially, so we converted them into datetime to allow us conduct analysis on trends over time if needed.

-1. Add `above_50min` indicating whether the average cooking time is above 50 minutes.
+1. Add `above_50min` indicating whether the average preparation time is above 50 minutes.

-   - The column `above_50min` is a boolean field that checks if the average cooking time ('average_minutes') for each recipe exceeds 50 minutes.
-This step categorizes the recipes into two groups: those that take more than 50 minutes to prepare and those that take less.
+   - The column `above_50min` is a boolean field that checks if the average preparation time ('average_minutes') for each recipe exceeds 50 minutes.
+This step categorizes the recipes into two groups:recipes that are quick to prepare and those that require more time.
 This classification allows us to analyze and compare the ratings of recipes based on their preparation time, providing insights into whether longer or shorter cooking times have an impact on user ratings.